-Development proposals on major housing sites, of 10 or more dwellings or on sites of 0.5ha. or more, must contain an appropriate mixture of house types and sizes and show how they contribute to meeting the current housing needs of the neighbourhood area by referring to an up-to-date assessment of housing need on Portland.
+Development proposals on major housing sites, of 10 or more dwellings or on sites of 0.5ha. or more, must contain an appropriate mixture of house types and sizes and show how they contribute to meeting the current housing needs of the neighbourhood area.

 - 9.8 The NPPF (para.
 61) says "the size, type and tenure of housing needed for different groups in the community should be assessed and reflected in planning policies".
 Policy HOUS1 of the Local Plan requires, subject to viability assessment, 25% of affordable dwellings on larger developments (over 10 dwellings) and "the type, size and mix of affordable housing will be expected to address the identified and prioritised housing needs of the area and should be proportionate to the scale and mix of market housing". - 9.9 Portland is a relatively low wage economy with a relatively limited number of development opportunities, so affordability and accessibility for local people is a real issue.
 We recognise too, that there are not enough small (one and two bedroomed) dwellings for the young or for mature households wishing to down-size, and thereby release much wanted family homes; nor 'accessible housing' that would benefit those with disabilities. - 9.10 Policy Port/HS1 seeks to address the realities of housing development opportunities and housing needs on Portland.
 It requires residential development proposals on larger sites to provide justification for the housing mix on the site.
-We want the proposer of any larger housing development to refer to an up-to-date assessment of the local housing market and needs (carried out within 12 months prior to the planning application being submitted) and demonstrate how the proposed mix of sizes and house types is locally relevant and takes account of the aspirations and re-housing needs of the parishioners of Portland.
 In 2018 there is clear evidence, from our recent consultations, of a local demand for smaller dwellings that will help meet the needs of young households and mature households wanting to downsize.
 We do recognise that housing needs will change and will require regular re-assessment.
-Along with the periodic housing needs assessments carried out by the local housing authority, Portland Town Council will endeavour to main up-to-date intelligence on local housing need to help guide developers. - 9.11 The NPPF (para.
+The most recent assessment of local housing need should be used as the 'starting point' for judging the acceptability of the housing mix on any specific site.
+In making any judgement on this matter, consideration will also be given to whether the assessment remains relevant, and whether there are any particular strategic or local circumstances that may justify a different housing mix. - 9.11 The NPPF (para.
 68) recognises that "small and medium sized sites can make an important contribution to meeting the housing requirement of an area".
 Many of the development opportunities on Portland are likely to be on smaller sites, yielding less than 10 dwellings.
-Unless viability or other material considerations, such as the character of the surrounding area, show a robust justification for larger dwellings, developments on smaller sites should also favour smaller

-(one and two bedroomed) dwellings.
+Unless viability or other material considerations, such as the character of the surrounding area, show a robust justification for larger dwellings, developments on smaller sites should also favour smaller (one and two bedroomed) dwellings.
 This should apply whether the development is for affordable or open-market dwellings or a mix.
 All new housing development should conform to the design and layout requirements of Local Plan Policy ENV 12.

-Policy No. Port/HS2 Community Housing Assets
+Policy No. Port/HS2 Affordable Housing Assets